Osiris-Team/A/README.md

 `inherits <obj1>, <obj2>, ...` lets you use the methods and fields of the inherited object in your current object.
 - Their constructors are called in the order they were listed.
-- If there are overlapping functions (functions with equal names), those objects cannot be extended.
+- If there are overlapping top-level variables (for example functions with equal names), you also need to specify the variable name behind the object like so (myVariableName exists inside AnotherObject and AnotherObject2 in this example): `inherits AnotherObject, AnotherObject2+myVariableName`.

 `implements <obj1>, <obj2>, ...` lets you use the methods and fields of the implemented object in your current object, but you must provide your own implementation for all of them.